Grand Palais: Restoration project

 The budget for this project was 101.36 million euros (including 72.3 for the first phase).
 Funding was provided by the French government through the Ministry of Culture.

 A short history of "Réséda" green

-Even before the first renovation work on the nave of the Grand Palais began, the question of what color to give to the metal structure quickly arose, and whether it was even possible to restore it to its original state.
-As time took its toll, numerous layers of paint covered all the elements.
-The color visible in 2001 was close to gray.
-The search for the original product based on the initial results.
-Luck is on the cards, as the manufacturer who supplied the paint in 1900 is still in business.
-This is the Ripolin company, which still has archives from the period in question.
-The corresponding color chart is quickly found, and the name of the color used is revealed: a "Réséda" green, of which there are three shades : pale, medium, and dark.
-The previous analyses clearly indicate the use of "pale reseda green."
+Even before the first renovations on the nave of the Grand Palais began, there were questions on what color to paint the metal structure, and whether it was even possible to restore it to its original state.
+Over time, numerous layers of paint covered all the elements, and by 2001, it was close to gray.
+A search ensued for the original product used, and luckily, the manufacturer who supplied the paint in 1900 was still in business.
+This was the Ripolin company, which still had archives from the period in question.
+The corresponding color chart was quickly found, and the name of the color was revealed: a "Réséda" green, of which there were three shades: pale, medium, and dark.
+The previous analyses clearly indicated the use of "pale reseda green."